taufiqhusada/Proactive-Agent-for-Collaborative-Programming/QUICK_START.md

 ### Example Interactions

-**You**: "I'm getting a syntax error in line 5" **CodeBot**: "🤖 I can see your code.
+**You**: "I'm getting a syntax error in line 5" **Bob**: "🤖 I can see your code.
 The syntax error is likely a missing closing parenthesis.
 Try adding ')' after the print statement on line 5."

 **You**: "What's the best way to handle exceptions in Python?"
-**CodeBot**: "🤖 For robust exception handling in Python, use try-except blocks with specific exception types.
+**Bob**: "🤖 For robust exception handling in Python, use try-except blocks with specific exception types.
 Here's a pattern: `try: risky_operation() except SpecificError as e: handle_error(e)`"

 ## 🎯 Key Features